|

 Fectio

-is not a in the first place a fighting group, but
+is not a in the first place a military display

-we portray the life of an infantryman between c.
+group, but we portray the life of an infantryman

-anyone who wants to find out more about the Late
+is to show anyone who wants to find out more

-Roman soldier.
-At events we show what these men
+about the Late Roman soldier.
+At events we show

-looked like, and we'll be able to tell the public
+what these men looked like, and we'll be able to

-about any detail of the equipment we carry with
+tell the public about any detail of the equipment

-us.
-Our main aim is education by show and tell,
+we carry with us.
+Our main aim is education by

 Have you ever worn a lorica hamata/mail